Network organizational structure: Definition, best practices & examples

 Outsourcing and partnerships

-Networked organizations use outsourcing to gain access to skills that they lack.
+Networked organizations use outsourcing to gain access to skills they lack.
 This strategy enables companies to stay agile and cost-effective.

 Flexibility and task resolution